-After many years of working on liquid xenon for dark matter searches and helping two-phase xenon to become a world-leading technology, the group found a new home in the LUX-ZEPLIN (LZ) collaboration.
+After many years of working on liquid xenon for dark matter searches and helping two-phase xenon to become a world-leading technology, the PPD DOM group is now part of the LUX-ZEPLIN (LZ) collaboration.

 The LUX-ZEPLIN double-phase detector uses ten tonnes of cryogenic liquid xenon to search for dark matter with unprecedented sensitivity and is located a mile underground at the Sanford Underground Research Facility (SURF) in South Dakota.

 PPD, one of the founding LZ members, has participated in the LUXZEPLIN project throughout the R&D (2012-2015), construction, commissioning and exploitation (2022 onwards) phases.
 It has led the delivery of the ultra-pure titanium cryostat and calibration source deployment (CSD) system, has carried out material screening at the Boulby Underground Laboratory and has project-managed a broader UK effort from several leading universities.
 The first scientific results reporting on the detector’s excellent performance and the world’s best dark matter limit were announced on the 7th of July 2022.